Skip to main content

 Recap of the Royal Rumble 1991

 For the second year in a row Hogan outclassed 29 other superstars to win the Royal Rumble and set up the main event for Wrestlemania 7 with the American turncoat villain, Sgt.
 Slaughter.
 Hogan didn't need to win the 1990 Royal Rumble, Mr. Perfect should have gotten the nod there to launch a well-deserved main event run.
 Here however, Hogan was the only logical choice to win considering the circumstances of the Gulf War and his status as an All-American hero.
-And win he did by eliminating all the big men (read Smash, Crush, The Warlord, Brian Knobbs and Earthquake).
+And win he did by eliminating all the big men that were available (read Smash, Crush, The Warlord, Brian Knobbs and Earthquake).

 Other stars who shined included: